MaterializeInc/materialize/doc/user/content/guides/node-js.md

 main();
 ```

-Replace `MY_INSTANCE_ID`) in the code above with your Materialize Cloud instance ID.
-The [`ssl` property](https://node-postgres.com/features/ssl), loads the certificate files downloaded from the Materialize Cloud [Connect](/cloud/connect-to-materialize-cloud/) dialog.

 ## Stream

-To take advantage of incrementally updated materialized views from a Node.js application, instead of [querying](#query) Materialize for the state of a view at a point in time, use [a `TAIL` statement](/sql/tail/) to request a stream of updates as the view changes.
+To take full  advantage of incrementally updated materialized views from a Node.js application, instead of [querying](#query) Materialize for the state of a view at a point in time, use [a `TAIL` statement](/sql/tail/) to request a stream of updates as the view changes.

-Read a stream of updates from a materialized view named `my_view` into Node.js:
+To read a stream of updates from an existing materialized view, open a long-lived transaction with `BEGIN` and use [`TAIL` with `FETCH`](/sql/tail/#tailing-with-fetch) to repeatedly fetch all changes to the view since the last query.

 ```js
 const { Client } = require('pg');